-So long ago as 1714, St. Simon (in a note to the Journal de Dangeau) complained of the tendency of the Academy to become more and more an arena of cabals; an ill-assorted club, in which the servility of men of letters thought itself ennobled by sitting next to unlettered nobles, and the fatuity of unlettered nobles thought itself made learned by sitting amongst Academicians.
+So long age as 1714, Sr. SIMON (in a note to the Journal de Dangeau). complained of the tendency of the Academy to become more and more an arena of cabals; an ill-assorted club, in which the servility of men of letters thought itself ennobled by sitting next to unlettered nobles, and the fatuity offunlettered nobles thought itself made learned by sitting amongst Academicians.
 The tendency of the Academy to become more and more political and less and less literary, seems to be the natural result of despotism, where so much intellectual and political activity smoulders as in France.